svyatoslav-reshetnikov/Dry-Run-Review/README.md

     .addDisposableTo(disposeBag)
 ```
 RxSwift has a tableViewItems - if we have a new version of tableViewItems from server, we don't need to use tableView.reloadData() because RxSwift already binded data (tableViewItems) and tableView.

-Also I started to use Realm because this framework is quicker and easier for understanding then CoreData.
-I think than CoreData is too complex for understanding and i prefer to use KISS principe.
-Realm make my programs shorter and better.
+Also I started to use Realm because this framework is quicker and easier for my understanding then CoreData.
 I want to show you code from the [Realm official page](https://realm.io/docs/swift/latest/)
 ```swift
 // Define your models like regular Swift classes class Dog: Object {